 POGIL activities contain models (e.g., diagrams, graphs, tables, definitions, code excerpts) and a series of critical thinking questions about the models.
-Each question is categorized as directed (easy to answer based on prior knowledge), convergent (requiring effort and usually leading to one answer), or divergent (open-ended, and thus likely to generate discussion and disagreement).
-These questions guide students through explore-invent-apply learning cycles (the guided inquiry) to explore the model and notice key features, then invent their own understanding of a key idea, and finally apply that understanding, often in another context.
-DCV QUESTIONS and EIA LEARNING CYCLES are described elsewhere (Kussmaul, 2016); note that DCV describes a question's effort and difficulty, while EIA describes its role in a learning cycle.
+Each question is categorized as "D" for directed (easy to answer based on prior knowledge), "C" for convergent (requiring effort and usually leading to one answer), or "V" for divergent (open-ended, and thus likely to generate discussion and disagreement).
+These questions guide students through explore-invent-apply learning cycles (the guided inquiry) to explore the model and notice key features, invent their own understanding of a key idea, and apply that understanding, often in another context.
+DCV QUESTIONS and EIA LEARNING CYCLES are described elsewhere (Kussmaul, 2016); note that DCV describes a question's effort and difficulty, and EIA describes its role in a learning cycle.